Gaspard--/Supercharged-Juggernaut-Wasps/README.md

 ## Note

-To avoid having people intall claws, portions of the code were taken and adpated from it.
+To avoid having people install claws, portions of the code were taken and adpated from it.